brenleung/zion-website-redesign/README.md

 ## View the Website (with Changes)
 The entire website as it is being worked on can be viewed [here](https://zionsfschool.netlify.app), noting that this website is not published to the public.
+This website gets updated with each GitHub commit.
 The original website can be viewed [here](https://zionsfschool.org).